codegoddy/backend-roadmap-week1/Day 1/README.md

 **Features:**

-- Input your name, study goal, and hours planned
+- Input your name, study goal, and hours planned.
 - Custom motivational message based on time
 - (Bonus) Logs your goal and time into a file `study_log.txt`